Ionic 2 - Build Configuration-Specific Settings

 Step 2 -Use Gulp to apply the correct settings class

-We will now use Gulp to apply the correct application settings file when serving and building the app.
+We can use Gulp to apply the correct app settings file when serving and building the app.

 First, add "gulp-rename" : "1.2.2" (or later) to your package.json file.
 Then, require the file topmost in your gulpfile.js, like this: